Meet Our Team

 SSW Intern

 Ramona is a Social Service Worker student at Sheridan College, based in Oakville, Ontario.
-She holds a diploma in Hospitality from Seneca College, graduating with honors, where she developed a strong foundation in client service, adaptability, and cultural awareness.
+She holds a diploma in Hospitality from Seneca College, graduating with honours, where she developed a strong foundation in client service, adaptability, and cultural awareness.
 Her years of experience in customer service helped her build exceptional communication and problem-solving skills.

 Through personal experiences living alongside newcomers to Canada, Ramona gained a deep appreciation for cultural diversity and the challenges faced during settlement, sparking her passion for inclusive support and trauma-informed care.
 She is committed to creating safe, welcoming spaces for individuals from all walks of life and is excited to contribute her empathy, resilience, and collaborative spirit to the social service field.